-- The disposal of all kinds of batteries (including household batteries) in kerbside rubbish is being phased out this year.
+- The disposal of all kinds of batteries (including household batteries) in kerbside rubbish is no longer permitted.

-- If you can, please take your used batteries to the hazardous waste drop off located at the Southern Landfill.
+- Alternatively, you can take your used batteries to the hazardous waste drop off located at the Southern Landfill for secure disposal.
 This is free for up to 20kg.
-You can also drop them off at the Sustainability Trust at a cost of $5 per kilo.
+You can also drop them off at the Sustainability Trust for recycling.

 The bylaw does not affect the disposal of domestic hazardous waste.
 This still needs to be separated from general rubbish prior to arrival at the Southern Landfill.
 Up to 20kg or 20L is accepted free of charge.